 Throughout the COVID-19 pandemic, Alaska Pacific University has prioritized the health and safety of our community members.
 We recognize that our actions, both as an institution and as individuals, impact the wellbeing of families and communities beyond our campus.
-As we have made plans for the Fall semester, we have worked with students, faculty, staff, community members, and public health partners to understand the impact of the pandemic on learning, teaching, and overall wellbeing.
+As we have made plans for the reopening of campus, we have worked with students, faculty, staff, community members, and public health partners to understand the impact of the pandemic on learning, teaching, and overall wellbeing.
 We are following the guidance of the Centers for Disease Control and Prevention (CDC) and state and local authorities as well.

 Alaska is leading the country in access to COVID-19 vaccinations; however, there is continuing risk of transmission in the state and with new variant strains of the virus appearing globally, we must continue mitigation efforts as we adjust to a “new normal.”
 APU aims to open campus for instruction, through both face-to-face and distance delivery for the summer term.
 Our goal is to make our educational programs accessible and to make working and living on campus as safe as possible.
 This is a shared responsibility.
 The Campus Reopening plan articulates how we will realize this goal.

 APU will return to normal course delivery, with appropriate risk-mitigation protocols, in the May block session.
 Some courses or sections may continue to be offered through distance delivery.
 Computer labs on campus and at the library will still be available to facilitate online learning.
 There will be no change to the academic calendar.